digidotcom/xbee-java/examples/communication/SendDataAsyncSample/ReadMe.txt

   Introduction
   ------------
-  This is a sample Java application to show how to send data asynchronously from the XBee device to another remote device on the same network using the XBee Java Library.
-Transmitting data asynchronously means the execution will not be blocked during the transmit request, but you will not be able to know if the data was sent successfully.
+  This sample Java application shows how to send data asynchronously from the XBee device to another remote device on the same network using the XBee Java Library.
+Transmitting data asynchronously means the execution will not be blocked during the transmit request, but you will not be able to determine if the data was sent successfully.

-  The application sends data asynchronously to a remote XBee device on the network with a specific Node Identifier (name).
+  The application sends data asynchronously to a remote XBee device on the network with a specific node identifier (name).

   NOTE: This example uses the generic XBee device (XBeeDevice) class,
         but it can be applied to any other local XBee device class.